qingxiangguo/Tools-for-Cancer-Genome-Analysis/contents/bedops.md

-# The installation and usage of BCFtools
+# The installation and usage of bedops

 ## 1. About